 After each FATF Plenary meeting, usually held in February, June and

-October each year, FATF publishes a list of countries that they have identified to have strategic deficiencies in their AML/CFT systems.The list is currently divided into the following categories:
+October each year, FATF publishes a list of jurisdictions that they have been identified as having strategic deficiencies in their AML/CFT systems.The list is currently divided into the following categories: